 Use the following configuration properties to define the behavior of password validations for citizen accounts.
+For the Universal Access Responsive Web Application, you must implement these validations in the application before you enable them.

 The Dashboard page

 When a citizen is logged in, their Dashboard shows an overview of their account.